joshspicer/cosmo-workshop-wargames/README.md

 ...
 ```

 Note that we had to specify a port with ssh's `-p` flag.
+By default ssh tries to connect over port 22.

 Let's apply what we just learned to find next level's password!